-The Texas State campus is housed on a hill overlooking the city and downtown San Marcos.
-Due to the hilly terrain, the campus may be a challenge for some persons with mobility impairments.
-Texas State Campus Maps website includes accessible directions, parking and entrances for most buildings on campus.
-Select an individual building to view the access identifiers.
+The Texas State University campus is housed on a hill overlooking the city and downtown San Marcos.
+Due to the hilly terrain, the campus may be a challenge for some persons with mobility/physical disabilities.
+Texas State Campus Maps website includes the Campus ADA Accessible Routes at Texas State University-San Marcos PDF, parking, and entrances for most buildings on campus.

 Housing & Residential Life offers a variety of on and off-campus living options for students.
-Students who may require an accommodation in a residence hall or university owned apartment must follow the procedures outlined in the Requests for University Housing Accommodations Based on Disability-Related Needs.
+Students who may require an accommodation in a residence hall or university owned apartment must follow the procedures outlined in the University Housing Accommodations page.

-If you are a student with a physical disability at Texas State, the university has Fire and Emergency Evacuation Procedures for Persons with Disabilities.
+If you are a student with a physical disability at Texas State, the university has UPPS 04.05.02e Fire Alarm, Fire Drills, and Facilities Evacuation Policy.
 It is important to familiarize yourself with, and follow these procedures in the event of a fire or emergency.

-The university has accessible gender neutral restroom facilities in several campus facilities for those with special needs.
+The university has accessible, gender inclusive restroom facilities in several campus facilities.

 Designated disabled persons parking is available on university streets, in parking lots and garages throughout campus.
-Persons must display a state-issued disabled license plate or hang tag to park in designated disabled parking spaces.
+Faculty and staff members must display a state-issued disabled license plate or hang tag to park in designated disabled parking spaces.
 State of Texas disabled parking permits are available through County Tax offices.
-Please refer to the Texas Department of Motor Vehicles for additional information.
+Please refer to the Texas Department of Motor Vehicles web site for additional information.
 For information regarding disabled persons parking at Texas State visit Parking Services.

-Individuals requiring the use of a service/assistance animal on campus must meet the criteria for accommodations and/or services outlined in the Procedures Service Animals.
+Texas State University faculty and staff who require the use of a service/assistance animal on campus must meet the criteria for accommodations and/or services outlined in the Procedures for Service Animals.

 The Texas State Bobcat Tram provides transportation to students living in the immediate San Marcos area and limited service to Austin.
 All the buses are lift-equipped to meet Federal ADA requirements.
 Students with disabilities who have questions or need special accommodations should contact the department of Auxiliary Services.